TGOSS1984/dungeon_crawler/readme.md

 **VSCode**

 - Code was written using VSCode
-- Folder structure all main .py files found in root.
-Along with requirements.txt, .gitingore, .python-version.
+- Folder structure: The run.py (entry point) requirements.txt, .gitingore, .python-version, index.js, package.json, Procfile, readme.md all exist in the main root.
+All main .py files can be found in the app folder.
 Assests folder contains screenshots for readme, tests folder contains the .py tests file.
 Data folder contains the .json save file.
+Views folder contains the html for the mock terminal.
+Controllers contains the js for the mock terminal.

 **GitHub**